-The University of Paderborn is well known as "The University for the Information Society".
+The Paderborn University is well known as "The University for the Information Society".
 Corporate Image, mission statement and all university activities aim towards this core competence.
-With its focus on the foundations and applications of intelligent technical systems, lightweight design with hybrid systems and optoelectronics/photonics the University of Paderborn concentrates on the requirements of the information society.
-In accordance with this guiding principle the University of Paderborn is a research university.
+With its focus on the foundations and applications of intelligent technical systems, lightweight design with hybrid systems, optoelectronics/photonics and digital humanities the Paderborn University concentrates on the requirements of the information society.
+In accordance with this guiding principle the Paderborn University is a research university.

-The emerging field of optoelectronics and photonics is one of our key research areas.
-With the foundation of the central research facility "Center for Optoelectronics and Photonics Paderborn" (CeOPP) in the year 2006, the joint research activities in the fields of optical technologies became a sustained topical focus of the University of Paderborn.
-Within the CeOPP, 19 groups from the departments of physics, electrical engineering and chemistry are currently successfully collaborating in research and teaching.
+With the foundation of the central research facility "Center for Optoelectronics and Photonics Paderborn" (CeOPP) in the year 2006, the joint research activities in the fields of optical technologies became a sustained topical focus of the Paderborn University.
+Within the CeOPP, 20 groups from the departments of physics, chemistry, electrical engineering and information technology are currently collaborating in research and teaching.
 They develop novel devices and circuits based on innovative technologies in optoelectronics and photonics, and demonstrate their performance in sophisticated device applications.

 With the opening of the new building for optoelectronics, integrated optics, and photonics in 2006, excellent lab and cleanroom facilities were made available to our scientists.
 Another important prerequisite for success is a perfect mixture of highly qualified young and experienced researchers, who guarantee constant progress and improvement.
-The University of Paderborn will continue to promote this development and this field of research through further recruitments of qualified researchers and structural support.
+The Paderborn University will continue to promote this development and this field of research through further recruitments of qualified researchers and structural support.

-Since 2008 the DFG Research Training Group "Micro- and Nanostructures in Optoelectronics and Photonics" (GRK 1464) is a preeminent example of the joint and coordinated research and of the commitment to teach and support young academics in this field.
-Now, in 2014, with the newly established DFG funded collaborative research center SFB TRR 142 on "Tailored nonlinear photonics: From fundamental concepts to functional structures", top level research in the field of photonics and trendsetting quantum technologies are driving the future developments within this topical focus.
+From 2008 to March 2017, the DFG Research Training Group "Micro- and Nanostructures in Optoelectronics and Photonics" (GRK 1464) was a preeminent example of the joint and coordinated research and of the commitment to teach and support young academics in this field.

+Since 2014, with the newly established DFG funded collaborative research center SFB TRR 142 on "Tailored nonlinear photonics: From fundamental concepts to functional structures", top level research in the field of photonics and trendsetting quantum technologies are driving the future developments within this topical focus.

 It is a pleasure that the research results of optoelectronics and photonics can be presented in this CeOPP brochure to the public today.

-Prof. Dr. Nikolaus Risch, President of the University of Paderborn November 2014
+Prof. Dr. Birgit Riegraf, Vice-President for Academic Affairs and Quality Management of the University of Paderborn July 2017